- In January, 2013 -

 Results of the wildlife inventory of the Deux-Balé nature reserve

-Last February, the association Des Eléphants & des Hommes (Elephants & Humans) have supported the protected areas national department of Burkina-Faso for the wildlife inventory of the Deux-Balé nature reserve (see the FDB newsletter n°12).
+Last February, the association Des Eléphants & des Hommes (Elephants & Humans) have supported the protected areas national department of Burkina-Faso for the wildlife inventory of the Deux-Balé nature reserve (see the The Explorers Foundation newsletter n°12).
 In total, on 404 kilometers travelled on foot, 123 animals of 12 mammal species have been observed, including 36 elephants observed in two times.
 This low wildlife concentration (less than one animal by km) and the high number of illegal activities (202 in total) show that the animal populations have decreased and are still decreasing in the protected area.
 However, it’s nice to note that the animal diversity in the area is still important and that emblematic species such as elephants are still well represented.
 This inventory is a precious picture of the current situation.
 Its regular repetition will allow Des Eléphants & des Hommes to monitor the ecosystem quality and support its restoration.

 Forest ranger taking data on the field (Julien Marchais, Des E & des H)